alexdoub/Challenges/README.md

 	Simple loop + recursive (BFS).
 On every cell in the matrix, use BFS to find the total area.
 Then zero it out to prevent re-computing the same island.
 **PalindromeSubstring** - https://leetcode.com/problems/longest-palindromic-substring/
 	"Given a string, find the longest palindrome within it"
 	Simple loop.
 Loop over string and on each character, try to 'expand outwards' to find the longest palindome from this char.
 Also account for even length palindromes.
-Store the best ne.
+Store & return the best one.
 **CountRectangles** - https://www.youtube.com/watch?v=EuPSibuIKIg  (first half)
 	"Given a list of points, count how many rectangles can be made"
 	Double loop over points, record only forward lines on the same Y axis.
 In a hashmap with the key as the start-end X coords, increment your count and add to sum.